| Internet-Draft | OAuth Mission Management | August 2026 |

 profile's lifecycle grant.¶

 The surface is management-plane only.
-A Mission Issuer MUST NOT authorize an Agent (the OAuth client that submitted or executes a Mission) as a Management Client, and MUST NOT accept a Mission-bound access token as authentication here.¶
+A Mission Issuer MUST NOT authorize an Agent (the OAuth client that submitted or executes a Mission) as a Management Client.
+A Mission Issuer MUST NOT accept a Mission-bound access token as authentication here.¶

 A deployment authorizes each Management Client for a filter scope: